-Any non original artwork done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc. on canvas, paper, glass, wood, metal, or textiles.
-These exhibits may include painted and/or glazed pre-formed ceramics and painted porcelain dolls.
+DIVISION B: WOOD, METAL, TEXTILES: Any original artwork done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on wood, metal, or textiles.
+Painted and/or glazed preformed ceramics and painted porcelain dolls are not eligible for the State Fair exhibit.
+Any exhibits created as a piece of wall art must be prepared for hanging.

-50337 CLAY - ORIGINAL
+50337 CLAY